 Barangaroo has a rich heritage, starting out as a fertile fishing and hunting area for local Aboriginal people, which was developed in the late 18th century into port facilities for Sydney Harbour, until their closure in 2003.
 Visitors to Barangaroo will be blown away by the stunning views of Sydney Harbour both by day and at night.
 Foodies will enjoy the broad selection of world-class restaurants in Barangaroo, covering every conceivable style of cuisine, while the Barangaroo Reserve offers walking and cycling trails, beauty spots and tranquil coves.
 The central part of Barangaroo is due to be completed in 2012, combining recreational, residential, retail and commercial activities with a strong emphasis on culture.

-Just a few minutes from Wynyard station, the waterfront dining experience of 12-Micron in Barangaroo is easily accessible even though its position, on the second floor of tower 1, may not be immediately apparent.
+Just a few minutes from Wynyard station, the waterfront dining experience of 12-Micron in Barangaroo is easily accessible even though its position, on the second floor of Tower 1, may not be immediately apparent.
 But the stunning views, the stylishly designed interior and above all the exciting contemporary Australian cuisine make this a destination you must discover.
-With a bar, dining area, function space and even a special evening dessert kitchen, all taking advantage of the gorgeous location, the hardest choice will be what to choose from the refined and yet relaxed menus on offer.
-Quick or leisurely lunches, cocktails at sunset or a variety of dining experiences await you at 12-Micron.
+With a bar, private dining area, function space and even a special open kitchen , all taking advantage of the gorgeous location, the hardest choice will be what to choose from the refined and yet relaxed menus on offer.

-If you are planning on visiting the best restaurants in Barangaroo, 12-Micro is open seven days a week (from 5pm – late on Mondays, and from 12 noon – late on Tuesdays to Sundays).
-There is no shortage of transport options, including walking, cycling, driving or using public transport.
-A special tunnel provides safe pedestrian access from Wynyard station, while busses and taxis stop at nearby King Street Wharf and Barangaroo Avenue.
+If you are planning on visiting 12-Micro there is no shortage of transport options, including walking, cycling, driving or using public transport.
+A special tunnel provides safe pedestrian access from Wynyard station, while buses and taxis stop at nearby King Street Wharf and Barangaroo Avenue.
 Or for a more adventurous trip, why not arrive by ferry or water taxi?
 The entrance to 12-Micron is located on Shipwright Walk.

-12-Micron is an ideal venue for both social and business gatherings and offers the option of enjoying drinks with a view, a light bite or a complete meal, and even the possibility to pop in for some beautifully crafted desserts.
-Small private and semi-private spaces are on offer for meetings or celebrations, and a newly opened large function area can deal with everything from weddings to conferences.
-To book a table, simply choose your date, time and number of people and enter the information via the website.
-If you would like to enquire about larger functions, send an email to firstname.lastname@example.org or call 02 8322 2075.
+12-Micron is an ideal venue for both social and business gatherings and offers the option of enjoying drinks with a view, or small private and semi-private spaces are on offer for meetings or celebrations, and a newly opened large function area can deal with everything from weddings to conferences.
+If you would like to enquire about larger functions, send an email to our Events Team or call 02 8218 8877.